algorithmiaio/dev-center/_pages/algorithm-development/languages/changes-to-development-languages/java.md

 ```

 Lets explore what's the old method did, and what's changing
-- The primary file was named after the algorithm, in this case `hellojava.java`, and the primary class was named the same.
+- The primary file was named after the algorithm, in this case `hello.java`, and the primary class was named the same.
+- We imported the Algorithmia client library, to have it available for API requests.
-- The user implements a single method (potentially overloaded) in the primary class called `apply`.
+- The algorithm author implements a single method (potentially overloaded) in the primary class called `apply`.
 - This function takes arbitrary types as inputs and outputs, but it is not possible to define mandatory fields, optionals etc.
 - The apply method was then read when an algorithm was compiled and run on Algorithmia, but was very challenging to be able to debug locally.